nfriend/google-translate-xlf/README.md

 xlf2xlf --in messages.xlf --out messages.hi.xlf --from en --to hi
 ```

-Or, if you don't like typing, you can use the abbreviated versions of the arguments:
+Or, if you don't like typing too much, you can use the abbreviated versions of the arguments:

 ```bash
 xlf2xlf -i messages.xlf -o messages.hi.xlf -f en -t nl